sassoftware/saspy/saspy/doc/source/troubleshooting.rst

    in the iomclient directory of the saspy install.
 See the configuration section for IOM regarding this: https://sassoftware.github.io/saspy/configuration.html#attn-as-of-saspy-version-3-3-3-the-classpath-is-no-longer-required

-   If this error is for AES, then there's another solution than having to get those 3 jars and add them to the deployment.
+   If this error is for AES, then there's another solution than having to get those 3 jars and add them to the deployment, but only for SAS versions prior to M7.
+M7 requires the encryption jars.
    Java 8 (release greater than 151), has the needed support for this in it.
 So you just need to install the current Java 8 or higher to solve this without needing the jars.

+9) An exception was thrown during the encryption key exchange.

+   This is another possible error having to do with encryption, and is addressed by adding the 3 encryption jars to your saspy deployment, as identified in number 8 just above.

 So, hopefully this has shown you how to diagnose connection and configuration problems.
 When you have things set up right, you shouldn't